 12. Wait for your system to restart and install Windows 10.

 You've reinstalled Windows 10!
-We hope it fixed your problems.
-Check out the below table of contents for more fixes.
+We hope this guide fixed your problems.
+Check out the table of contents below for more fixes.

 - Repair Windows 10